zoebelle-pang/tp/docs/UserGuide.md

 * The order of keywords does not matter.
 * At least one of the optional fields must be provided.

-### Categorised student by payment :  `payment`
+### Categorise student by payment :  `payment`

-Categorise student who has Paid or Not paid
+Categorise students who has Paid or Not paid

 Format: `payment [pa/PAYMENT]`